 Historic farmhouse accommodation at Canonteign in the Teign Valley on Dartmoor.
 Rooms offer all modern conveniences.
 Ideal location, close to A38 and local Devon attractions.

 On Dartmoor three traditional barn conversions.
 See our rare breed sheep, goats, hens, ponies, vegetable garden & green energy sources.
 Fantastic views.
 Wonderful base for exploring Devon & Cornwall.

-Our traditional, homely farm nestled in Meavy's beautiful valley, offers a warm welcome, peace and tranquillity amongst pretty woodland and babbling brook.
-Slumber in a cosy, comfortable bed, wake ref
+Our traditional, homely farm nestled in Meavy's beautiful valley, offers warm welcome, tranquillity amongst pretty woodland and babbling brook.
+Slumber in a cosy, comfortable bed, wake refreshed.

 All accommodation is spacious and comfortable with great attention paid to detail to ensure your stay is a memorable one.Our bedrooms are spacious, light and comfortable with ensuite and walk in showe